matthew-brett/pydagogue/gitwash/development_workflow.rst

    Do this only for your own feature branches.

 There's an embarrassing typo in a commit you made?
-Or perhaps the you made several false starts you would like the posterity not to see.
+Or perhaps you made several false starts you would like the posterity not to see.

 This can be done via *interactive rebasing*.